-- As well as reviewing their grades and feedback, students were encouraged to reflect upon their own approach to the exercise and how these skills attributes might be useful for things like CV's, job applications, setting goals etc. time management. - Many students told us that it was 'scary but really useful', and that it made them think about 'how work was undertaken and the broader range of skills employers might want, rather than just scientific knowledge or being good at specific techniques'. - Students also identified their own strengths, as well as gaps in their abilities/knowledge during the practice session and set out to remedy these during the study period before the assessment. - Comments from the anonymous student feedback survey/staff-student liaison committee showed that students were all extremely supportive of this type of exercise and demanded its expansion into other degree disciplines e.g. anatomy, pharmacology, sports science etc.. - Despite some stations being stereotypically perceived to be harder for the students (e.g. phlebotomy), it turned out that they did very well at those, and it was the more fundamental practical lab skills (e.g. serial dilution) that seemed to stress students more. - Average grade over last 5 cohorts (n = 253 students) = 76.2 ± 0.7 %.
+- As well as reviewing their grades and feedback, students were encouraged to reflect upon their own approach to the exercise and how these skills attributes might be useful for things like CV's, job applications, setting goals etc. time management. - Many students told us that it was 'scary but really useful'. - Students also identified their own strengths, as well as gaps in their abilities/knowledge during the practice session and set out to remedy these during the study period before the assessment. - No student failed the assessment.
+Three academic staff were involved in grading the OSPE. - Comments from the anonymous student feedback survey and the staff-student liaison committee showed that students were all extremely supportive of this type of exercise. - Despite some stations being stereotypically perceived to be harder for the students (e.g. pharmacokinetics), it turned out that they did very well at those, and it was the more fundamental practical lab skills (e.g. serial dilution) that seemed to stress students more.
+The greatest range of grades was achieved during the interpretation of concentration-response data station.

 - Figure 5.
-Identifying areas of strength and future development. - Initial logistical issues are the main obstacle to overcome, but once the material has been generated, it can be re-used with minimal effort in future iterations. - If stations rely too much on technology, backup plans must be in place. - Stations do not have to focus upon traditional science skills to be challenging, informative and useful. - Be willing to change stations if you feel they are not working well, or if you want to assess different skills/attributes. - We have designed our stations/format to be run in any location, and to be scaled up in case a class is extremely large. - Instructions/language in written materials must be clear.
+Identifying areas of strength and future development. - Initial logistical issues are the main obstacle to overcome, but once the material has been generated, it can be re-used with minimal effort in future iterations. - If stations rely too much on technology, backup plans must be in place. - Stations do not have to focus upon traditional science skills to be challenging, informative and useful. - Be willing to change stations if you feel they are not working well, or if you want to assess different skills/ attributes. - We have designed our stations/format to be run in any location, and to be scaled up in case a class in extremely large. - Instructions/language in written materials must be clear.